 The long-term or Grandfather-Father-Son (GFS) retention policy allows you to store backup files for long periods of time — for weeks, months and even years.
-For this purpose, Veeam Backup & Replication does not create any new backup files — it uses backup files already created and marks them with specific GFS flags.
+For this purpose, Veeam Backup & Replication does not create any special new backup files — it uses backup files created while backup job runs and marks these backups with specific GFS flags.

 To mark a backup file for long-term retention, Veeam Backup & Replication can assign to the file the following types of GFS flags: weekly (W), monthly (M) and yearly (Y).
 The types of GFS flags that Veeam Backup & Replication assigns depend on the configured GFS retention policy settings.

 GFS flags can be assigned only to full backup files created during the time period specified in GFS policy settings.

 As soon as Veeam Backup & Replication assigns a GFS flag to a full backup file, this backup file can no longer be deleted or modified.
 Also, Veeam Backup & Replication does not apply short-term retention policy settings to the full backup file — that is, Veeam Backup & Replication ignores the backup file when determining whether the number of allowed backup files is exceeded.

 When the specified retention period ends, Veeam Backup & Replication unassigns the GFS flag from the full backup file.
 If the backup file does not have any other GFS flags assigned, it can be modified and deleted according to the short-term retention policy.